Analyzing Assessing and Revising

 Here are the resources you'll need for each activity, in order of instruction.

-photograph of Native American and wampum belts located under 'Resources in Reach'.
+1. Show of Native American and wampum photograph belts located under 'Resources in Reach'.

 2. Ask follow-up questions about the photograph.